The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 Problems with early fountain pens

-Little changed about the reservoir pen for the next 150 years for two major reasons.
+The people who invented the fountain pen, made little changes to the reservoir pen for the next 150 years for two major reasons.

 First, inks were highly corrosive and would rapidly eat away at any metal components of the pen.